EmIbrahim/DataStructuresProject/README.md

 The project uses a song dataset containing over 10,000 songs sourced from Kaggle.
 The dataset includes various attributes for each song, such as the song name, artist, and genre.
 ##
 ### GUI Overview
 Due to time constraints, the GUI is kept minimalistic.
-It consists of the following main panels:
 ##

 ## Running the Project